caelinsutch/caelinsutch/README.md

 ### Hi there 👋

 I'm Caelin!
-Currently running [Cue](https://trycue.ai), where we help companies operationalize their cross-system in an afternoon.
-Previously worked as a software engineer and designer for various companies, and exited my previous startup [Plots](https://whatsplots.app).
+Currently running [Cue](https://trycue.ai).
+We help teams build awesome AI-powered data experiences into their products to make analytics 10x more valuable for their customers.
+Previously worked as a software engineer and designer for various companies, and built / sold a previous startup [Plots](https://whatsplots.app).

 Wanna say hi?
 Shoot me an email - `caelin[at]trycue.ai`